PereHDZ/isdi-bootcamp-202402/staff/pere-hernandez/rolercast/doc/README.md

 - Request friendship
 - Share characters with friends
 - Add Level Progression
+- Export a character sheet in PDF format

 Future versions
 - Implement more role-playing games other than D&D